-A very good degree in Biochemistry, Biotechnology, Medicine or other relevant biological/biomedical sciences.
+A very good degree in biochemistry, biotechnology, medicine or other relevant biological/biomedical science.
 Alternative qualifications will also be considered on a case-by-case basis.

 An IELTS score of at least 6.5 with a minimum score of 6.0 in each component (or equivalent qualification) is required for students who do not have English as their first language.

 When applying, please include a CV and personal statement that explains how your previous studies provide a suitable background for this programme.

 This Masters in Cancer Sciences will prepare you for a career in cancer science, whether you aim to pursue a PhD or further medical studies, or seek a career in the health services sector, in the life sciences, biotechnology or pharmaceutical industries.
 Our programme takes a 'bench to bedside' approach, enabling graduates to work within a multidisciplinary environment of world-leading scientists and cancer-specialists to address the latest challenges in cancer research.

 - University of Glasgow is rated in the UK top five and best in Scotland for cancer studies.
 You will be taught by a multidisciplinary team of world leading cancer scientists and clinicians within the Cancer Research UK Glasgow Centre.

 - This MSc in Cancer Sciences programme is unique in the UK as it delivers integrated teaching in molecular biology, pathology and clinical service.

 - The Cancer Research UK Glasgow Centre brings together scientists and clinicians from research centres, universities and hospitals around Glasgow to deliver the very best in cancer research, drug discovery and patient care.
 The centre’s world leading teams have made major advances in the understanding and treatment of many cancers.
 For more information, please visit: http://www.wecancentre.org/